-NPA Higher Entry Point Previous Music Experience Pass at National 5 Course details Understanding Music Learners will develop knowledge and understanding of music concepts, music literacy and analysing music through listening and practical application activities.
-Those following the NPA course will demonstrate their understanding through practical work.
-Composing Learners will combine theory and practice to compose their own piece of music.
+National 5 Higher Entry Point Pass at National 4 Pass at National 5 Course Details Understanding Music Learners will develop knowledge and understanding of music concepts, music literacy and analysing music through listening and practical application activities Composing Learners will combine theory and practice to compose their own piece of music.
 Learners will plan their own learning with support from the class teacher to create one complete piece of music.
 The musical composition will allow learners to explore and apply ideas using different elements (melody, harmony, rhythm, timbre and structure).
-Learners will also review their work and progress throughout the composition process.
-Performing Learners will develop their abilities in interpreting and performing on two instruments (or one instrument and voice).
-By combining theory and practice learners will develop performance skills in terms of; melodic accuracy, rhythmic accuracy, tempo and flow, mood and character, tone and dynamics.
-There is opportunity for both collaborative and individual work during the development of performance.
-The NPA course is fully performance based.
-Composing: The composition assign grade learners on both their instruments ment and review are completed in class and sent to the SQA to be Question paper: This takes the form of a assessed a listening exam and is externally assessed
+Learners will also review their work and progress throughout the composition process. (or one instrument and voice).
+By comb performance skills in terms of; melodic a erpreting and performing on two instruments ining theory and practice learners will develop accuracy, rhythmic accuracy, tempo and flow, There is opportunity for both collaborative ent of performance.
+Composing: The composition assigni grade learners on both their instruments ment and review are completed in class and sent to the SQA to be a Question paper: This takes the form of a assessed a listening exam and is externally assessed